Siddi-Q/CSC-336-Project-2/README.md

 Description: This function will be executed once the Update button, which is in the Patient Drug Treatment frame, is pressed.
 This function will update a patients drug treatment info.

-Constraints: Need to input a patients SSN and diagnosisId, both of which need to already exist in the table.
+Constraints: Need to input a patients SSN and drugId, both of which need to already exist in the table.
 You can't update either attribute with this function.
+Also, you need to enter an existing diagnosisID, patient cannot be given a drug treatment unless diagnosed with something.

 Function Name: def submit_drug_treatment(self)